You might think any ironing board will do. There are actually more than a few differences between the different brands (including the price!).

 And if you like to do the ironing sat down or can't stand for long periods of time - this one is definitely for you!

-There are seven adjustable heights and the lowest makes it comfortable for you to sit down and do the ironing.
+There are seven adjustable heights and the lowest means you can use it as a sit down ironing board.
 The cover and foam cushion are nice and thick which helps make the ironing go much smoother.

 Another thing we absolutely love about this board is the chunky rubber feet.
 They're specially designed to prevent the board slipping on wood or stone floors.